gregnordin/openscad_for_microfluidics/polychannel/README.md

 ## Notes on positions

 - **A shape is centered on its position.** For example, the position of a 1x1x1 cube is the center of the cube (i.e., not one of its corners).
 This has important implications when you lay out a polychannel.
 If your starting shape is a 1x1x1 cube and you pick the origin as its position, realize that the cube spills over to -0.5 in x, y, and z.
 This may not be what you want when you are connecting the channel to something else.
 For this reason, it is often convenient to use a flat cube (or sphere), where the thin dimension is the one you want to connect to the face of some other component.
 Also note that you should always use a flat shape immediately preceding an arc, otherwise the first flat shape of the arc will be buried in the previous shape.
-- The position for each shape is a position **relativew** to the previous shape.
+- The position for each shape is a position **relative** to the previous shape.
 For example, if the relative position for a shape is [3, -2, 1] then it is positioned +3 units in x, -2 units in y, and 1 unit in z beyond the position of the previous shape.

 ## Minimal example